-CBD and nanocapsules could be key to treating brain-based illness.
+CBD and nanocapsules could be a key combo to treating brain-based illness.

 A new study, published in Molecular Pharamceutics, investigated how CBD is able to get medicine across the blood brain barrier (BBB).
 The BBB is notoriously tough to get medications through.
 In fact, it denies access for most molecules.
 It is critical, however, that we figure out how to get medicine to specific areas of the brain in order to advance treatment for mental health disorders.